Review of The Children’s Book

 It has been said of A S Byatt that she does not wear her learning lightly.
 I’d go further: she has a tendency to club you over the head with it.
-The Children’s Story (2009) is a bulging, behemoth of a book which frequently reads like an encyclopedia.
+The Children’s Book (2009) is a bulging, behemoth of a book which frequently reads like an encyclopedia.
 There were times as I worked my way through this stunningly detailed story that I had the sense of being dragged unwilling through a large, eclectic museum by a well-informed but over-enthusiastic tour guide.

 There are compelling stories within these 615 pages.
 There are men and women redefining themselves at the end of the Victorian era, children struggling to release themselves from parental expectations, family secrets that, when and if divulged, will confuse and even destroy members of the household.
 But these are buried, or temporarily shoved aside, by lectures (sorry, that’s the only word for it) on any one of the following: German puppetry; ceramics; the rebuilding of the South Kensington Museum; the hazards of investing in South African gold; the Arts and Crafts movement; the early days of British socialism.
 An enormous amount of attention is given to pots and glazes, theatre design, styles of dress, and what people eat.
 The details are overwhelming; it makes me think there’s a smaller book inside that might have worked better.